-Mold is not something you want in your house.
-The sheer thought of discovering a build-up of fungi growth in your bathtub or on a windowsill is probably enough to send shivers down your spine.
-There are several varieties of mold, with the most common being Alternaria, Aspergillus, Cladosporium, Penicillium, and Stachybotrys.
+Mold isn't something we want in our homes.
+The thought of discovering a build-up of fungi growth in your bathtub is probably enough to send shivers down your spine.

-Even if you follow a regular cleaning routine, there’s still a good possibility that mold could be growing in some of the lesser-cleaned areas of the home.
-Prime locations for fungi build-up include poorly-ventilated rooms like the bathroom, the corner of windowsills, inside cabinets and closets, and on carpets.
+Even if you follow a regular cleaning routine, mold could still be growing in some of the lesser-cleaned areas of the home.
+Prime locations for mold build-up include poorly-ventilated rooms like the bathroom, windowsills, inside cabinets and closets, and on carpets.

-The health complications triggered by mold in the home include allergies such as asthma attacks, hay fever, and other respiratory issues.
+The health complications triggered by mold in the home include allergies such as asthma, hay fever, and other respiratory issues.
 Toxic reactions on the other hand can include pulmonary hemorrhaging in infants, memory loss in infants and young children, and terrible effects on the lungs and nervous system.

 Tea Tree Oil

-Derived from the Australian ‘Melaleuca Alternifolia,’ tea tree oil is a natural fungicide capable of killing black mold and mildew in the home.
+Tea tree oil is a natural fungicide capable of killing black mold and mildew in the home.
 It’s been used as a remedy for cuts and burns by Aboriginal Australians for centuries.
-Tea tree oil is known for its anti-bacterial cleaning and antiseptic properties, which is why it makes a great all-natural scouring powder.
-A little can go a long way with this essential oil, making it a cost-effective and Eco-friendly alternative to using bleach or ammonia as a black mold remover.
+It is also known for its anti-bacterial cleaning and antiseptic properties, which is why it makes a great all-natural scouring powder.
+A little can go a long way with this essential oil, making it a cost-effective and Eco-friendly alternative to using bleach or ammonia as a mold remover.

-- As a mold prevention concoction, apply the mixture to tiles, faucets, and spouts.
-Then simply leave them to air dry.
+- As a mold prevention method, apply the mixture to tiles, faucets, and spouts.
+Leave them to air dry.

-White distilled vinegar is a great green ingredient for cleaning small mold problems around the house.
-If its strong scent isn’t for you, simply mix it with some citrus, such as lemon juice, to mask the strong odour.
-It’s known as a powerful anti-bacterial agent and can be used to clean everything from black mold to the kitchen sink.
+White distilled vinegar is a great green ingredient for cleaning small molds around the house.
+You can mix it with lemon juice to mask the strong odor.
+It’s also known as a powerful anti-bacterial agent and can be used to clean everything from black mold to the kitchen sink.
 The low cost of vinegar means it’s kind on both the planet and your wallet.

-To prevent mold from becoming a recurring problem, use a damp microfiber cloth to wipe down surfaces as part of your weekly cleaning schedule.
 Baking soda is another powerful way to clean and eliminate mold.
 Combine vinegar and baking soda by mixing them into a paste, and apply to affected areas.
-With a little elbow grease, it’s a safe alternative to bleach, and is safe to use in households with kids and pets running around.
+With a little elbow grease, it’s a safe alternative to bleach and is safer to use in households with kids and pets running around.